These Lightroom Classic presets are for landscape astrophotography and they aren't your typical one-click presets.

 3 - Color correction: with this preset you will get a correct base exposure, contrast and saturation for your image, that can later be adjusted if needed (keep in mind this isn't the same as color grading, that's the next step).

-4 - Color grading: once you've made the basic adjustments to your image you can start working on the colors, this will help you create different colourful, desaturated, silvery or black and white styles.
+4 - Color grading: once you've made basic adjustments to your image you can start working on the colors, this will help you create different colourful, desaturated, silvery or black and white styles.

-6 - Local adjustment presets: with these tools you can vastly improve your pictures after using the global adjustments since these only affect a specific part of the image.
+With these tools you can vastly improve your pictures after using the global adjustments since these only affect a specific part of the image.
 There are different tools for achieving this:

-A - Milky Way booster: with just and adjustment brush you can boost the Milky Way to make it look better, but you need to be careful with this to avoid an overly contrasted galaxy.
+A - Milky Way booster: with just an adjustment brush you can boost the Milky Way to make it look better, but you need to be careful with this to avoid an overly contrasted galaxy.